ADIVIDAN1012/Beacon-Labs/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Beacon is a high-level, dynamically typed, object-oriented programming language designed to prioritize readability and reduce cognitive load through natural language syntax.
+Beacon is a high-level, dynamically typed, object-oriented programming language developed by **Beacon Labs**.
+It is designed to prioritize readability and reduce cognitive load through natural language syntax.
 It implements the Universal User-Oriented Programming (UOP) paradigm, aiming to bridge the gap between human thought processes and machine execution.

 ## Introduction